Java for Artificial Intelligence: The Best AI Programming Language

 Table of Contents

 In the complex world of AI solutions, innovation is a constant.
-As software continues to rapidly evolve, so does the evolution of programming languages.
+As software rapidly evolves, so does the evolution of programming languages.
 However, the newest ways are not always the best ways.
-And the trusted methods are usually seen as such for good reason.
+And the trusted methods are usually seen as such for a good reason.

 Java, for example, unmistakably falls into this category.
 Launched way back in 1995, it’s been the hallmark of AI software ever since it emerged onto the scene.

-After what some would call a plateau in recent years, Java is now well and truly surging back to being unquestionably the number one programming language around.
+After what some would call a plateau in recent years, Java is now well and truly surging back to unquestionably the number one programming language.

 RedMonk, a software analysis firm based in the USA, recently revealed that Java now occupies a top spot in its world language rankings.
 Stephen O’Grady, one of RedMonk’s analysts, noted Java’s recent return to the top of the pile.

 The language once created to run cable set-top boxes continues to be a workhorse, and importantly, one that has consistently been able to find new work to do.
 Java’s performance on these rankings continues to impress all these years later.
 As it has shown a remarkable ability to adapt to a rapidly changing landscape, it’s a language that would be difficult to bet against.